MatosoLucas/metrobi-challenge/README.md

 # Metrobi Challenge

-This repo contains the answers for the six questions of the js challenge.
+This repo contains the answers for the seven questions of the js challenge.

 ## Project Setup